Cluj-Napoca Botanical Garden: Precursors

 In 1872, with the founding of the Franz Josef University in Cluj, the unique botanical department was attached to a vast garden, the attachment having been orchestrated in said park by Count Mikó, the Ardelean National Museum.
 This was to be later transformed into a botanical garden.
 A rich collection of trees and shrubs formed the foundation and the promising beginning of a botanical garden.
 At the entrance of the park was a four-room building, which served as a Botanical Institute and office.
 The first director, Prof. Dr. A. Kanitz (1872-1896), failed to organize a solid institution.
 Despite the funds he disposed of having been of minimal value, he could hardly achieve either a systematically medicinal school or a small greenhouse for tropical plants.
 Consequently, more than three-quarters of space remained unsolved.
 In 1882, the Institute of Chemistry was built in the middle of the garden.
 Count Mikó's House was transformed into a Zoological Museum, rather than being used as part of a Botanical Museum.
-In 1897, when the second director, Prof. Dr. J. Istvánffi (1897-1901) was instated, the building of the Botanical Institute was demolished, the whole garden thereby losing its original meaning despite considerable efforts to raise the garden to Western standards.
+In 1897, when the second director, Prof. Dr. J. Istvánffi (1897-1901) was instated, the building of the Botanical Institute was demolished, the whole garden thereby losing its original meaning, despite considerable efforts to raise the garden to Western standards.
 Until 1901 and the instatement of the garden's third director, Prof. Dr. Aladár Richter, who had rich experience and modern views, the Botanical Garden was endowed with a larger greenhouse.
 This greenhouse was raised in the outside garden, which had been abandoned until then.
-At that time Prof. Dr. Aladár Richter was expecting a flourishing era for this cultural institution when suddenly Prof. Apathy placed her new Zoological Institute in the middle of the botanical garden.
+At that time, Prof. Dr. Aladár Richter was expecting a flourishing era for this cultural institution, when suddenly Prof. Apathy placed her new Zoological Institute in the middle of the botanical garden.
 Thus, with the Institute of Chemistry and Zoology away from its botanical institute, the Botanical Garden could no longer serve the botanical sciences seriously.

 After many efforts, director Aladár Richter managed to convince the government of the need for measures to save the garden.
-In 1910–1912, as compensation for the museum garden, a great land for a new botanical farden was purchased.
+In 1910–1912, as compensation for the museum garden, a great land for a new botanical garden was purchased.
 The chosen territory was corrugated and rugged, rendering it suitable for different cultures and rare landscapes.
 It was endowed with separate buildings for the director, staff and household.

 Professor Richter retired and thus did not personally handle the arrangement of this garden.
 For lack of funds and initiative, Gyorffy (1913-1919) also did not handle the arrangement, but rather cultivated fruits and vegetables for hospitals and housed the Hungarian refugees in 1916 during World War I. The new Romanian administration was tasked with transforming the orchard of existing fruit trees into a true botanical garden.